-The research combined simulations of cotton lint yield with rainfall index-based insurance designs.
-To simulate cotton lint yields, we utilized the Agricultural Production Systems Simulator (APSIM)-Cotton model and considered different management strategies for various planting dates.
-The index-based insurance payout is structured to trigger when the average rainfall during the growing season falls below a predefined level, such as the 5th, 10th, or 20th percentile.
+We combined simulations of cotton lint yield with rainfall index-based insurance designs.
+To simulate cotton lint yields, we utilized the Agricultural Production Systems Simulator (APSIM)-Cotton model and considered different management strategies for various sowing dates.
+The index-based insurance payout is designed to trigger when the average rainfall during the growing season falls below a predefined level, such as the 5th, 10th, or 20th percentile.